hakyimlab/ukbrest/README.md

 </p>

 # Installation
-You only need to install ukbREST in a server; clients can connect to it and make queries just using standard tools like `curl`.
+You only need to install ukbREST in a server/computer; clients can connect to it and make queries just using standard tools like `curl`.
 The quickest way to get ukbREST is to use [our Docker image](https://hub.docker.com/r/hakyimlab/ukbrest/).
 So install [Docker](https://docs.docker.com/) and follow the steps below.